oracle/terraform-provider-oci/website/docs/d/file_storage_snapshot.html.markdown

 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the snapshot.
 * `is_clone_source` - Specifies whether the snapshot has been cloned.
 See [Cloning a File System](https://docs.cloud.oracle.com/iaas/Content/File/Tasks/cloningFS.htm).
 * `lifecycle_details` - Additional information about the current `lifecycleState`.
+* `lock_duration_details` - Details for setting a retention date or legal hold.
+	* `cool_off_duration` - For snapshots in compliance mode, a cooling-off period (measured in days) begins.
+During this time, you can still edit or remove the lock.
+Once this period ends, the snapshot becomes immutable until the specified retention date expires, permanently preventing any deletion or modification.
+The cool off duration can be set for a minimum of 0 days and a maximum of 365.
+It defaults to 14 days if not set.
+	* `lock_duration` - The retention period (measured in days) defines how long a snapshot remains locked, preventing user modifications or deletions.
+In governance mode this period can be adjusted, but in compliance mode it becomes permanent after a cool-off period.
+Snapshots can be locked for a minimum of 0 days and a maximum of 36,500 days.
+A value of 0 days stands for an indefinite retention period and it is used for a legal hold.
+	* `lock_mode` - Can be GOVERNANCE or COMPLIANCE.
+GOVERNANCE MODE: locks snapshots based on either a retention period or a legal hold.
+COMPLIANCE MODE: the customer can only remove the snapshot during its cooling-off period.
+Once that time ends, the snapshot becomes immutable; customers cannot delete or modify it until its set retention date passes.
+After the snapshot is locked, customers can only increase its retention period.
 * `locks` - Locks associated with this resource.
 	* `message` - A message added by the creator of the lock.
 This is typically used to give an indication of why the resource is locked.
 	* `related_resource_id` - The ID of the resource that is locking this resource.
 Indicates that deleting this resource will remove the lock.